Hot water fault support

 Hot water coming out of showerhead

-What happens after you have report a hot water fault to Ausgrid?
+What happens after you report a hot water fault to Ausgrid?

-Depending on whether the controlled load relay is internal or external to your meter, the responsibility will either sit with your retailer or with Ausgrid.
+Depending on whether the controlled load relay is internal or external to your meter, your retailer or Ausgrid will be responsible.

 What is controlled load hot water?